 *Prices on this page are subject to change without notice, perform a search to view live pricing.
 Prices are inclusive of taxes and airline surcharges.
 Webjet fees per flight booking: Webjet Servicing Fee: Domestic $21.95, NZ/Pacific $24.95, International $32.95.
 Booking Price Guarantee: Domestic $12.95, NZ/Pacific $14.95, International $21.95.
 Varying payment fees are included in the price breakdown on Webjet’s checkout page, once your payment method has been selected.

 ^Flight prices are indicative, based on passenger numbers and may vary dependent on your individual flight dates.
-Prices were found by customers on the date in the right hand column labelled "Last Search Update" and may vary.
+Prices were found by customers on the date in the right hand column labelled "Last Updated" and may vary.
 Complete a new search to view live pricing.

 Cheapest Price to Kuala Lumpur

-Best time to visit Kuala Lumpur
+Average Time to Kuala Lumpur